Photographic Journey to “Taliin Tumen Aduu – Steppe Horse Festival”

 Mongolian horses look smaller but they have strong stamina because of the pastoral way of living.
 Nomads do not feed the horses with prepared hay, they migrate several times a year for the better pasture.
 So the horses are roaming wild and free on the wide steppes and when people need to ride they catch horses from the herd and then started to tame and train for riding.

 Skillful riders are defined by their ability to lasso an untamed horse from the herd.

 The horses of Mongolia are semi wild, allowed to graze freely on the steppe until they are needed to ride

-Batzaya Choijiljav, Mongolian photographer and traveler took photographic journey to the “Taliin Tumen Aduu – Steppe Horse Festival” to the legendary homeland of Chinggis Khaan.
-He collected action moments, some of stunning shots of horses, elegant jewelries, adorable kids, strange faces and much more.
+Batzaya Choijiljav, Mongolian photographer and traveler took a photographic journey to the “Taliin Tumen Aduu – Steppe Horse Festival” to the legendary homeland of Chinggis Khaan.
+He collected action moments, some of the stunning shots of horses, elegant jewelries, adorable kids, strange faces and much more.
 I would like to inform that "On his first travel to this horse festival, he captured the horse which was awarded "The Best Animal Photo of the Year 2016" published on dailymail.co.uk.
 Soon, It became a famous image "Horse with a mane like pop star Ellie Goulding spotted in Mongolia".
 You can see that photo HERE.

 One of the purposes of Steppe Horse festival is to promote intangible horse culture to the next generations

 A three -year-old cutie, Ichinkhorloo.S, from nearby village to celebrate the horse festival

 Mongolian children start to learn horse riding before they can walk- and that is true